gearglow/ReptiliaWithATwist/The List.md

 "It's a binding magical contract," Crouch said flatly, to no-one in particular.
 "She'll lose her magic if she doesn't compete."

 Elysia growled again as the room erupted in outrage.
-Leaning over to Ted, she whispered, "if you can't get me out of this, see if you can leverage it into getting me emancipated.
+Leaning over to Andromeda, she whispered, "if you can't get me out of this, see if you can leverage it into getting me emancipated.
 Dumbledore's dropped the ball where I'm concerned far too often."

 She tuned back into the wider conversation just as Fleur was saying, "zo zis leetle girl is to compete?"